adonisjs/v6-docs/content/docs/fundamentals/hmr.md

 node ace serve --hmr
 ```

-And there you go.
-Try modifying a controller and you will see that the server does not restart, and if you execute a request, the modifications will be taken into account: you will always have the latest version of your code.
+If you modify a controller, you will see that the server does not restart, but the modifications will be taken into account: you will always have the latest version of your code.

 ## Cleaning up side-effects